agrostar/zzapi/README.md

 1. **Documentation bundles**: the primary purpose is to document an API set.
 Documentation bundles will have one entry for each API endpoint, with lots of documentation accompanying it on different ways to use the API endpoint, expected responses, and samples.
 2. **Test bundles**: the purpose is to automate testing.
 The same endpoint typically appears multiple times with different parameters and test cases.
 Tests are run against the response to ensure the API is responding as it is supposed to.

-You can find two sample bundles `doc.zz-bundle.yml` and `tests.zz-bundle.yml` in this directory.
+You can find two sample bundles `docs-bundle.zzb` and `tests-bundle.zzb` in this directory.
 Please refer to them as you read the explanation below.

 ## Top level objects

+* `variables`: optional variables that can be used in all the requests.
-* `common`: optional, applies to all requests (unless overridden in a request).
+* `common`: optional, request details that applies to all requests (unless overridden in a request).
 Each of the sub-elements is also optional.
 * `requests`: a collection of requests as key-value pairs where the key is the request name (or title) and the value is a request object.

+### variables

+This is an object containing a set of name: value pairs, where the value can be anything, even objects, see the Variables section below for an explanation how non-scalars will be used.

 ### common